ff0000-ad-tech/cs-plugin-particle-simulator/README.md

 # AdTech - Particles (ES6 version)
 ----------------------------------------------------------------

-This is an updated version of [ad-particles](https://stash.ff0000.com/projects/AT/repos/ad-particles/browse) to work with #FF0000 Ad Tech ES6 pipeline.
+This is an updated version Particle Simulator for [ad-particles](https://stash.ff0000.com/projects/AT/repos/ad-particles/browse) to work with #FF0000 Ad Tech ES6 pipeline.
 The Simulator provides a visual interface to tweak [ad-particles](https://github.com/ff0000-ad-tech/ad-particles) effects in real time.
 There are more complex and dynamic effects can be achieved programmatically.
 The simulator can be installed in [Creative Server](https://github.com/ff0000-ad-tech/wp-creative-server).
 For details, please see [Confluence doc](hhttps://confluence.ff0000.com/display/AT/1.+Simulator+with+Creative+Server).